ros2/ros2_documentation/source/Tutorials/Logging-and-logger-configuration.rst

 .. code-block:: bash

-   ros2 run composition api_composition
+   ros2 run rclcpp_components component_container

 Shell 2:

 .. code-block:: bash

-   ros2 run composition api_composition_cli composition composition::Talker
+   ros2 component load /ComponentManager composition composition::Talker

 And then when you want to enable debug logging, load the ``LoggerConfig`` component with: